iliana-marquez/iliana-marquez/README.md

 ### I'm **Iliana**...
 Full Stack Developer by choice 🤓

+🗺️ **My roadmap:** Singer → International Retail → Developer

 #### 🌟 How did I get here?, funny story...
 I started as an **opera singer** (yes, really!
 From music to Git Stages 😅), which brought me to Vienna, the capital of music.
-Then I discovered and spent over a **decade in international retail** (yup, to that too) managing teams and operations across countries.
+Then I discovered and spent over a **decade in international retail** (yup, that too) managing teams and operations across countries.
 But oh no, it hasn't stopped there - now I'm building web and software applications... so excited to continue this journey ahead in tech!

-🗺️ **My roadmap:** Singer → International Retail → Developer
-> turns out, whether hitting high notes on stage, coordinating shipments across borders, or debugging Python code, it's all about collaboration, problem-solving & making things flow smoothly.
+> 🤩 turns out, whether hitting high notes on stage, coordinating shipments across borders, or debugging Python code, it's all about collaboration, problem-solving & making things flow smoothly.*

 🛠️ **Currently** building tools that solve real problems for real users